jfrancoa/github-issues-to-weaviate/README.md

 1. Authenticates with the GitHub API using the provided token
 2. Fetches all issues from the specified repository
+3. Optionally fetches all comments for each issue
-3. Processes issues and their metadata
+4. Processes issues, comments, and their metadata
-4. Connects to the Weaviate instance
+5. Connects to the Weaviate instance
-5. Creates the Weaviate schema if it doesn't exist
+6. Creates the Weaviate schema if it doesn't exist
-6. Vectorizes and stores the issues in Weaviate
+7. Vectorizes and stores the issues in Weaviate with multiple named vectors

+## Vector Search Capabilities

+The action creates multiple named vectors for different search scenarios:

+- **default**: Contains all vectorizable properties (title, body, comments)
+- **title**: Search only in issue titles
+- **body**: Search only in issue descriptions
+- **title_body**: Search in both title and description
+- **comments**: Search only in issue comments
+- **all_content**: Search across title, body, and comments combined

+This allows for targeted semantic search depending on your needs.
+For example, you can search for specific technical discussions in comments or focus on issue titles for quick topic matching.

+See `search_examples.py` for practical examples of how to use these different search vectors.

 ## Limitations